greenelab/deep-review/sections/06_discussion.md

 Toward quantifying the uncertainty of predictions, there has been a renewed interest in confidence intervals for deep neural networks.
-Early work from Chryssolouris et al. [@tag:Chryssolouris1996_confidence] provided confidence intervals under the assumption of normally distributed error.
+Early work from Chryssolouris et al. [@tag:Chryssolouris1996_confidence] provided confidence intervals under the assumption of normally-distributed error.
 A more recent technique known as test-time dropout [@tag:Gal2015_dropout] can also be used to obtain a probabilistic interpretation of a network's outputs.

-It can often be informative to understand how the training data affects the learning of a model.
+It can often be informative to understand how the training data affects model learning.
 Toward this end, Koh and Liang [@tag:Koh2017_understanding] used influence functions, a technique from robust statistics, to trace a model's predictions back through the learning algorithm to identify the datapoints in the training set that had the most impact on a given prediction.
 A more free-form approach to interpretability is to visualize the activation patterns of the network on individual inputs and on subsets of the data.
 ActiVis and CNNvis [@tag:Kahng2017_activis @tag:Liu2016_towards] are two frameworks that